Statoil/swagger-proptypes/README.md

 ```

-Note that `check()` verifies the validity of the objects's properties; not of the object itself.
+Note that `check()` verifies the validity of the objects properties; not of the object itself.
 That is, if there are extraneous properties, they won't fail validation.
 If you want to throw an error in that case, use the `checkExact()` function instead.
 You must provide a name for the type of object being tested, so that validation messages make sense.

 ```js
 import { propFromDef, checkExact } from 'swagger-proptypes';